OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 Large chains of hard references does not only affect the game itself, but the development cycle aswell and will slow down Blueprint compile times, editor startup time, and packaging.

 {: .box-warning}
-**Warning:** Hard reference is not directly linked to slower loading, the size map will help you know if you have just created an expensive hard reference.
+**Warning:** Hard reference is not directly linked to slower loading, the size map will help you to know if you have just created an expensive hard reference.

 <a name="size-map"></a>
 ### Size Map